Sensorineural hearing loss: Treatment

 Immediate treatment from an otolaryngologist (sometimes called an ENT surgeon) is needed.
-The primary treatment for SSHL is oral Prednisone, and two recent formal studies both found that nearly half the patients fully recovered their hearing.
+The primary treatment for SSHL is oral corticosteroids (such as prednisolone), and two recent formal studies both found that nearly half the patients fully recovered their hearing.
 The discussions in the Hodokort 2024 paper are very readable, and although it set out to show that higher doses of steroids than normal give better results, it found that the standard German treatment was best (the control), with 45% getting back to normal and at least 84% getting a benefit.
 The other SeaShel 2024 paper is also very readable, with both systemic steroids and intratympanic injections being used, and again 46% of patients got their hearing audiogram back to normal.
 The primary treatment was overwhelmingly oral steroids, but over 40% got intratympanic injections at some point (though this did not lead to a greater percentage with full recovery than the Hodokort controls, who all got the same standardized oral treatment).
 The Seashel paper does not give partial recovery values.

-Something patients can do to try to increase the chance of success with Prednisone is to record daily cellphone audiograms (free or with donation at hearingtest.online (setting volume initially at 80%, pleasant and educational), or Apple airpods pro2 or later).
-If the loss is worse than 60 dB then masking is probably also needed, which may be possible by adding noise to the good ear when using hearingtest.online.
-If the hearing improves, that is excellent.
-It is “Prednisone responsive”, and it should be possible to discuss the dose with the provider, particularly about adding a long slow taper down from the last 10 mg/day over 1 to 2 weeks, rather than overnight, in order to prevent losing the regained hearing.
-Natural Cortisol of about 7.5 mg/day has to restart, and although Rheumatologists use a final slow taper, it is not yet standard for hearing treatment.
-The lack of daily home audiograms is a distinct problem with treatment, with the response to Prednisone not being tracked at all.
-Facebook groups are a very useful source of information for patients, and there are descriptions of hearing seeming to improve while taking Prednisone, but then relapsing by the time of the single formal audiogram that may be recorded days or weeks later.